Electra (ECA) Price Reaches $0.0001 on Top Exchanges

 About Electra

-Electra is a PoW/PoS coin that uses the NIST5 hashing algorithm.
-Its launch date was March 30th, 2017.
-Electra’s total supply is 29,523,382,918 coins and its circulating supply is 28,656,226,365 coins.
+ECA is a PoW/PoS coin that uses the NIST5 hashing algorithm.
+Its genesis date was March 30th, 2017.
+Electra’s total supply is 29,524,208,045 coins and its circulating supply is 28,657,051,492 coins.
+Electra’s official Twitter account is @ElectracoinECA.
+Electra’s official website is electraproject.org.
 The Reddit community for Electra is /r/Electra_Currency and the currency’s Github account can be viewed here.
-The official website for Electra is electraproject.org.
-Electra’s official Twitter account is @ElectracoinECA.

-Electra can be purchased on the following cryptocurrency exchanges: Fatbtc, Novaexchange, CryptoBridge, CoinBene, Cryptohub, Cryptopia and CoinFalcon.
-It is usually not currently possible to buy alternative cryptocurrencies such as Electra directly using US dollars.
-Investors seeking to trade Electra should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Electra using one of the exchanges listed above.
+Electra can be traded on the following cryptocurrency exchanges: CryptoBridge, Fatbtc, Cryptopia, CoinFalcon, Novaexchange, CoinBene and Cryptohub.
+It is usually not possible to buy alternative cryptocurrencies such as Electra directly using U.S. dollars.
+Investors seeking to trade Electra should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Electra using one of the exchanges listed above.

 Receive News & Updates for Electra Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Electra and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.